 Master of Arts in Recreation Administration

-The M.A. in Recreation Administration provides students the opportunity to develop programming skills for students pursuing careers in leisure, recreation, health, tourism and related professions.
-Students choose between a Thesis and Non-thesis option based on their career goals.
-Students may choose to emphasize in several areas including recreational sport programming, rural and community tourism development, special event planning, programming for special populations, parks and recreation management, and natural resource management.
+The M.A. in Recreation Administration provides students the opportunity to learn and develop recreation program administration competencies to pursue careers in leisure, recreation, health, tourism and related professions.
+Students choose either a Thesis or Non-thesis option based on their career goals.
+Students also complete elective courses to emphasize an area of expertise; examples municipal and campus recreation/sport programming, rural and community tourism development, special event planning, programming for special populations, parks and recreation management, and natural resource management.

 For the M.A. in Recreation Administration, a minimum of 33 semester hours of graduate study is required.
 These include 18 core hours (12 RA core hours, 3 hours of research and 3 hours of statistics) and 6 hours of either the thesis or special event planning option.
-The remaining 9 hours may be chosen from graduate courses in recreation administration or from other disciplines that may include health, exercise science, management, marketing, sociology, psychology and education with advisor approval.
+The remaining 9 hours may be chosen with advisor approval from graduate courses in recreation administration or from other disciplines; examples include health promotion, exercise science, management, marketing, sociology, psychology and education.

-Students that do not possess experience in the leisure, recreation or tourism industries may be required to complete an internship during their course of study.
+Students that do not possess experience in the leisure, recreation or tourism industries may be accepted into the program and required to complete an approved internship during their course of study.

 Recreation Administration Core (18 hours)